-Ternary Complexes with CeHsp90 Are Formed with B-Raf- Having defined the interaction between Cdc37 and B-Raf, we wanted to see whether also a ternary complex with Hsp90 can be formed.
-We used the aUC setup with labeled Cdc37 constructs and added the organism-specific Hsp90 alone and in combination with B-Raf (Fig. 7, A and B).
-CeCdc37 and hCdc37 interact with Hsp90 alone and with B-Raf.
-Importantly, in the presence of B-Raf, a shift of the hCdc37·hHsp90 complex peak from 6.3 to 7.9 S can be observed.
-Likewise, a shift from 6.1 to 7.0 S can be observed for CeCdc37·CeHsp90 under the same conditions.
-Although all hCdc37 had formed complexes at 7.9 S, residual free CeCdc37 is present at the same protein concentrations.
-These results show a slightly weaker interaction between B-Raf and CeCdc37·CeHsp90 compared with hCdc37·hHsp90.
-Furthermore, they confirm that the ternary complex can be formed in both systems, pointing to a highly conserved mechanism in respect to kinase binding in these two organisms.
+Ternary complexes with CeHsp90 are formed with B-Raf - Having defined the interaction between Cdc37 and B-Raf, we wanted to see if also a ternary complex with Hsp90 can be formed.
+We used the aUC setup with labeled Cdc37 constructs and added the organism specific Hsp90 alone and in combination with B-Raf (Figure 7A, B). \CeCdc37 and \hCdc37 interact with Hsp90 alone and with B-Raf.
+Importantly, in the presence of B-Raf a shift of the \hCdc37hHsp90 complex peak from 6.3 S to 7.9 S can be observed.
+Likewise a shift from 6.1 S to 7.0 S can be observed for \CeCdc37-CeHsp90 under the same conditions.
+While all \hCdc37 had formed complexes at 7.9 S, residual free \CeCdc37 is present at the same protein concentrations.
+These results show a slightly weaker interaction between B-Raf and CeCdc37-CeHsp90 compared to hCdc37-hHsp90.
+Further, they confirm that the ternary complex can be formed in both systems, pointing to a highly conserved mechanism in respect to kinase binding in these two organisms.